 Leopold’s Ice Cream

 They serve up seasonal flavors ranging from chocolate chip and blueberry to lemon custard and spicy mocha!
-If you’re visiting in the heat of the Savannah summer, there is nothing more refreshing than heading into the cool, air conditioned, Leopold’s for a glass of ice water and yummy ice cream cone!
+If you’re visiting in the heat of the Savannah summer, there is nothing more refreshing than heading into the cool, air-conditioned, Leopold’s for a glass of ice water and a yummy ice cream cone!

 When thinking about Savannah tourist attractions, you probably aren’t thinking about a cemetery.
-But, this cemetery is another fantastic opportunity to learn about the history of Savannah, this cemetery offers free guided tours on the second weekend of every month.
-The cemetery has been around since the 1840’s and is the final resting place of generals, an academy award winner, and a silent film star.
+But, this cemetery is another fantastic opportunity to learn about the history of Savannah, it offers free guided tours on the second weekend of every month.
+The cemetery has been around since the 1840s and is the final resting place of generals, an academy award winner, and a silent film star.

-There is arguably no better way to learn about the history of a city than learn about its past residents in both their life and death, making the Bonaventure Cemetery one of the best things to do in Savannah with kids.
-Especially is you have school aged children or if you homeschool it can be a great opportunity for a history lesson.
+There is arguably no better way to learn about the history of a city than learning about its past residents in both their life and death, making the Bonaventure Cemetery one of the best things to do in Savannah with kids.
+Especially if you have school-aged children or if you homeschool it can be a great opportunity for a history lesson.
 If you’re looking for free things to do in Savannah, this is a good option~

 There are three Telfair museums in Savannah.
-The Jepson Center which is filled with interactive actives and art, The Telfair Academy which focuses on art, history, and architecture, and lastly, The Owens-Thomas House and Slave Quarters where you can learn about the history and the connection between the least and most powerful people in Savannah.
+The Jepson Center is filled with interactive activities and art, The Telfair Academy focuses on art, history, and architecture, and lastly, The Owens-Thomas House and Slave Quarters where you can learn about the history and the connection between the least and most powerful people in Savannah.

 The City Market